India launches probe into Wal-Mart lobbying report

 Government officials have said privately there is nothing to investigate since Wal-Mart’s lobbying activities in the United States were not illegal.

-Wal-Mart has labeled as false allegations that a routine U.S. lobbying disclosure form reflected improper conduct on their part in India.
+Wal-Mart has said allegations that a routine U.S. lobbying disclosure form reflects improper conduct on their part in India is false.

 “This disclosure has nothing to do with political or governmental contacts with India government officials,” said a Bharti Walmart spokesperson.